 Interestingly, Watzl’s view provides a new tool in the kit for those interested in defending the idea that all intentional attitudes are propositional.
 As Watzl suggests, his non-attitudinal treatment of attention may allow one to make sense of, say, desiring a cup of a coffee (which looks to be non-propositional) in terms of a propositional desire and the right patterns of attention.

 In Johnston’s contribution, he offers a novel theory of perception, a view he calls “Disclosive Realism”, according to which outward-directed sensory experience presents external items (external mind-independent particulars) to the subject.
 But Disclosive Realism is not Naïve Realism since Johnston’s view is not that things invariably are as they appear, nor does he hold that external items are (as he puts it) “barely” presented.
 Rather, according to Disclosive Realism, “sensory experience presents external items under various modes of presentation, which they may either satisfy or not satisfy.
 This is the basis for the veridical/illusory distinction as applied to sensory experience.” (p.
-00)
+000).

 In his defense of Disclosive Realism, Johnston argues against two prominent propositionalist views of perception.
 One claims that perceptions are attitudes towards propositions, and the other that perceptions are directed at facts, understood as items in our perceived environment.
 (Since facts are essentially structured entities that typically involve the instantiation of a property or properties, this kind of view counts as a form of propositionalism by our lights.)

 Johnston’s main argument against understanding perceptions as attitudes towards propositions focuses on its failure to explain how sensory experience can confer a distinctive epistemic virtue on our immediate perceptual judgments.
 The distinctive epistemic virtue Johnston has in mind is the following.
 The things that we sense, including individual characteristics, are by their very nature ‘truth-guarantors’; they guarantee the truth of our immediate perceptual judgments.
 Johnston offers the following example.
 A subject can rightly judge that the dirt was thick textured, because he ran his fingers through it, and it felt thick textured.
-Referring to this sensory experience as an ‘item-directed attitude’, according to Johnston, “the item-directed attitude entails the existence of an item that guarantees the truth of the relevant immediate perceptual judgment.” (p 00) If perception is a propositional attitude, however, it cannot serve as a truth guarantor.
+Referring to this sensory experience as an ‘item-directed attitude’, according to Johnston, “the item-directed attitude entails the existence of an item that guarantees the truth of the relevant immediate perceptual judgment” (p.
+000).
+If perception is a propositional attitude, however, it cannot serve as a truth guarantor.
 Since the propositional state in question is non-factive it always leaves open the possibility that it is non-veridical.

 Johnston’s argument against a view according to which we perceive facts is multipronged.
 Central to Johnston’s view is that tropes, e.g. individual aspects of objects, are among the items presented in experience.
 Although facts and tropes can both serve as truth-guarantors, Johnston argues that tropes and not facts are presented in experience.
 One task is to show that the ‘fact version’ and the ‘trope version’ of Disclosive Realism are not mere terminological variants.
 Through a series of examples, Johnston argues that there are relevant informational differences between facts and tropes that undermine attempts to model perception on the taking in of facts.
 Johnston further argues that there are experiences of expanses and volumes that do not involve presenting something as instantiating the relevant quality.
 Given the existence of such experiences, they couldn’t be perceptions of facts.
 Finally, according to Johnston, facts are best understood as pleonastic entities, thus making them poor candidates for being the objects of perception.